 Symptoms for congenital Prolapsed Disc

-The location of the symptoms will depends upon which nerve(s) has been affected.
-The main symptoms of prolapsed disc are:
+The location of the symptoms will depend upon which nerve(s) has been affected.
+The main symptoms of the prolapsed disc are:

 - Severe cases – people experience loss of bladder control or bowels, numbness in the genital area, and impotence (in men)